dx7/i2c2/README.md

 ## Migrate from i2cssh

-If you have used i2cssh and want to migrate, you can do it painless using i2c2 version 0.99.0 which is 100% compatible with i2cssh 2.2.0 (latest version), including the config file ~/.i2csshrc.
+If you have used i2cssh and want to migrate, you can do it painless using i2c2 version 0.99.0 which is 100% compatible with i2cssh 2.2.0 (latest release), including the config file ~/.i2csshrc.

 Version 0.99.1 is compatible with i2cssh branch master at the time of fork (commit: ac0bf90), including auto complete config file name i2cssh-autocomplete.bash.